varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 )
 ```

 An Alternate Business Key is used as a backup of the source Primary Key when the primary key definition needs to be changed in the modelling process.
 If there are Primary Key columns defined as derived columns that aren't persisted into the Persistent Staging layer BimlFlex will use the Alternate Business Key instead.
+This is the normal approach for a Data Vault model.

+For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modelling will use the Business Keys to define the relationships.
+This allows the Accelerator to derive all Hubs, Links and Satellites based on the source metadata and the Business Key definitions used as well as their relationships.

+In the `Import Metadata` dialog the option to redefine relationships based on Business Keys was used.
+This has created a Main Business Key per imported table, based on the Primary Key of the source.
+This has also been set as the Primary Key for the table.
+For each foreign key constraint an additional Business Key has been created.
+The related table and column data has been set between these Business Keys and the related main Business Key column.
+This will allow the BimlFlex Data Vault Accelerator to create Hubs and Links using the defined Business Keys without additional configuration.

 ### Applying Data Type Mappings, expansion